-- (1) Client intake database will provide numbers of persons (including LMI persons) served and will document how frequently each person came.
-Database will show that over 95% of clients served are LMI persons. - (2) Product delivery forms/inventory/food rescue tracking forms will provide the raw data on amount and kind of products procured, averaging 75.6 pounds per household per visit. - (3) Nutrition tracking spreadsheets devised by dietitian will indicate that 85% of all products are classified as SWAP green or yellow.
+- 1. Client intake database will provide numbers of persons (including LMI persons) served and will document how frequently each person came.
+Database will show that over 95% of clients served are LMI persons. - 2.
+Product delivery forms/inventory/food rescue tracking forms will provide the raw data on amount and kind of products procured, averaging 7 days' worth of meals per household per visit. - 3.
+Nutrition tracking spreadsheets devised by dietitian will indicate that 85% of all products are classified as SWAP green or yellow.